 but less than 300%

 but less than 400%

 Line 8a.
-Your annul contribution to healthcare.
+Your annual contribution to healthcare.
 Your household income capped by the applicable amount from line 7.
-(Somewhere between 2% and 9.5% of your Modified household income.
+(Somewhere between 2.03% and 9.66% of your Modified household income.
 Written in the applicable figure table as a number between .0203 – .0966).
 TIP: Make sure to use current numbers as they are subject to change each year.

 Line 8b.
 Your monthly contribution.
 Your annual contribution divided by 12.